-If it’s only going to be used for emergencies, go for a no-frills card with a great low interest rate and low fees.
+If it’s only going to be used for emergencies, go for a no-frills card with a low interest rate and minimal fees.

 “There are so many cards that are out there,” says Howard Dvorkin, founder of Fort Lauderdale, Florida-based Consolidated Credit Counseling Services and author of “Credit Hell: How to Get Out of Debt.”
 “People have to sit down and think about what’s important to them.”

-There’s no shortage of ways for a credit card issuer to make money off you.
-Common charges include fees for transactions, such as balance transfers and cash advances, or for asking to increase your credit limit or make a payment by phone.
+Interest isn’t the only charge you have to watch out for.
+Common charges include fees for transactions, such as balance transfers and cash advances, or asking to increase your credit limit or make a payment by phone.
 There also are penalty charges for paying your bill late or going over your credit limit (they don’t decline your card; they just sock you with a fee for it).

 Look for cards with reasonable fees.
-On balance transfers, for instance, look for offers with no transaction fees and 0% interest for at least 12 months.
-And don’t pay extra for rewards programs.
-There are plenty of card issuers who don’t charge extra for them.
+On balance transfers, for instance, look for introductory offers with no balance transfer fees and 0% interest for at least 12 months.

 “This is a crucial issue,” says Eric Tyson, author of “Personal Finance for Dummies.”
 “You might not intend to carry a balance.
 But before you agree to accept a card, understand all the terms and conditions because your situation might change … Stay away from ones with exorbitant fees and high late fees, even if the other features seem relatively attractive.”

-Look for a program that offers flexibility, such as cash or travel, and rewards you’ll actually use, that are easily earned and redeemed.
-And find out if your rewards expire, or if there are any limitations on how many points you can earn or must earn in order to redeem them.
+Look for a program that offers flexibility, such as cash or travel, and rewards that are easy to earn and redeem.
+And find out if rewards expire or if there are any limitations on how many points you can earn or must earn in order to redeem them.